 The onions: I used a white onion for this recipe.
 They are usually a little more mild, but not sweet.
 Which is exactly what you want.
 It gives the salad a little crunch and lots of flavor without being overwhelming = winning!!!

 The Macaroni noodles: I went with 10 ounces of large elbow pasta cooked to al dente for this pasta salad.
-Of course I added some salt to the pasta water to infuse more flavor.
+Of course, I added some salt to the pasta water to infuse more flavor.

-After the elbow macaroni were cooked and the noodles absorbed the water, it came out to 1 pound and 5 ounces of pasta.
+After the elbow macaroni was cooked and the noodles absorbed the water, it came out to 1 pound and 5 ounces of pasta.
 Since the noodles are a bit more substantial, it allowed that creamy sauce to get down into the inside of those little tubes.